Thermi/swanctl-completion/README.md

 How to hack/build:
 1) Make your changes to swanctl.py
 2) run makeme.sh in the directory that swanctl.py, part1 and part2 are in
-3) completion script is now in swanctl.py
+3) completion script is now in swanctl.sh
 NOTE: You can not use single quotes in the python script because it is used as delimiter for the script in the bash script!

 How to install:
-1) Copy it in some dir you have access to
+1) Copy it into a bash completion directory, as shown [here under Q. Where should I install my own local completions?](https://github.com/scop/bash-completion/blob/master/README.md) and name it just "swanctl" (without any file extension)
 2) source it from your shell

 Optional: